A Brief History

 Oddly enough, I have not been able to find other subsequent cases of the Hells Angels being hired as concert security for free beer.
 Who knows, maybe even rock and roll bands learn!

-Feel free to share your stories of rock concert disasters, bad decisions and the like.
+Question for students (and subscribers): What was the craziest concert you ever attended?
+Feel free to share your stories of rock concert disasters, bad decisions and the like, in the comments section below this article.

 Your readership is much appreciated!